OPEC, allies keep oil output unchanged, prices jump | Headlines

 OPEC countries led by Saudi Arabia joined with non-members led by Russia to reach the deal in an online meeting Thursday.
 Most significantly, one million barrels per day in voluntary cuts from Saudi Arabia will remain in place at least through April.

 Many analysts had expected a small production increase and the decision not to increase production quickly sent crude oil prices higher.
-The US contract, which had plunged last year as the pandemic restrictions on businesses devastated demand for energy, spiked 5.6% higher on the day on Thursday to USD 64.70 a barrel.
+The US contract, which had plunged last year as the pandemic restrictions on businesses devastated demand for energy, spiked 5.6 per cent higher on the day on Thursday to USD 64.70 a barrel.

+"I hate to disappoint those who tried to predict what we would do," said Saudi energy minister Abdulaziz bin Salman.

 The so-called OPEC Plus - which includes countries like Russia that are not part of the cartel but have been coordinating production in recent years - made deep cuts in output in 2020 to stave off a collapse in prices.